 How to bake Congo Bars:

 The key to these gooey bars is not to over bake them.
 I have always baked this recipe for 28-30 minutes.
 Never more, never less.

 This gives the bars a very slightly crunchy top and sides, but the center of the bars stay soft and gooey.

 All ovens bake differently though, so this could affect the bars.
-We have lived in different places over the years, and I have baked them in so many different ovens, but I still stick with the 30 minutes.
+We have lived in different places over the years, and I have baked them in so many different ovens, but I still stick with 28-30 minutes.

 They will look under done when you first pull them out of the oven, but stay with me.
 Let them sit on the counter and cool completely before you touch them.